-- 8a Ensure that roof volumes are modelled according to the documentation; consult your relevant software tool manual as necessary. - 8b If recommending changes to insulation, all documentation must be updated to reflect the changes before a NatHERS Certificate is produced. - 8c Roof colour or roof solar absorptance must be modelled as detailed in the documentation.
-Where this is not detailed, assessors must apply the worst-case scenario. - 8d Ceiling colour-where there is an option to nominate a ceiling colour in the software and the colour has not been specified, assessors must model the provisional ceiling colour as 'medium'. - 8e If no electrical schedule or ceiling plan is available and the assessment is completed, it must clearly state on the NatHERS Certificate the dwelling has been modelled without recessed light fittings. - 8f All recessed light fittings, vents and exhaust fans must be modelled as ceiling penetrations. - 8g Unless otherwise stated by the manufacturer, assessors must include a minimum 50mm insulation clearance around ceiling penetrations. - 8h When recessed light fittings are specified in the documentation as insulated (or capable of being covered by insulation), model as 'insulated' or with no insulation clearance. - 8i Unless otherwise stated by the manufacturer, assessors must model ceiling penetrations as 'unsealed'. - 8 Permanent static ventilation openings in the building fabric (e.g unflued gas heaters) are to be modelled as a wall or ceiling vent. - 8k Where a gas cooker is specified, model as a 'sealed' exhaust fan. - 81 Recessed light fittings must be modelled regardless of the adjoining zone (i.e. roof space, neighbour or second-storey floor). - 8m Recessed light fittings can be treated as 'sealed' where the documentation specifies that it is sealed to prevent movement of air between a zone and another zone, attic or roof space. - 8n Ceiling fans must only be modelled if they are included in the documentation.
-If the ceiling fan size is unknown, model fans as 900 mm diameter.
+- 9a Assessors must ensure that roof volumes are modelled according to the documentation; consult relevant software tool manual as necessary. - 9b If recommending changes to insulation, all documentation must be updated to reflect the changes before a NatHERS Certificate is produced. - 9c Roof colour or roof solar absorptance must be modelled as detailed in the documentation.
+Where this is not detailed, assessors must select the default roof colour as 'medium' (solar absorptance = 0.5). - 9d Ceiling colour where there is an option to nominate a ceiling colour in the software and the colour has not been specified, assessors must model the default ceiling colour as 'medium'. - 9e If no electrical schedule or ceiling plan is available and the assessment is completed, it must clearly state on the NatHERS Certificate the dwelling has been modelled without recessed light fittings. - 9f All recessed light fittings, vents and exhaust fans must be modelled as ceiling penetrations. - 9g Unless otherwise stated by the manufacturer, assessors must include a minimum 50mm insulation clearance around ceiling penetrations. - 9h When recessed light fittings are specified in the documentation as insulated (or capable of being covered by insulation), model as 'insulated' or with no insulation clearance. - 9i Unless specified in the documentation or by the fitting manufacturer, all vents and exhaust fans must be treated as unsealed. - 9j Permanent static ventilation openings in the building fabric (e.g. flued gas heaters) are to be modelled as a wall or ceiling vent. - 9k Where a gas cooker is specified, model a 'sealed' exhaust fan. - 91 Where ceiling penetration information is incomplete, assessors must model default values as specified in Tech Note Table 5. - 9m Ceiling fans must only be modelled if they are included in the documentation.
+If the ceiling fan size is unknown, model fans as 900mm diameter. - 9n If the dwelling is a steel framed construction, thermal bridging must be modelled (Chapter 11).
+(Tech Note clause 11)

-8.1 Roof types
+9.1 Roof types